ananda39/Group-5/README.md

 5. Does bigger goals result in less success in reaching goal?

+6. Does more backer imply more success?
+What if about higher average(total pledged/# of backers) implies anything about success?

 Invalid Questions
 10. Success rate of projects with insufficient funding, should a project be continued even with insufficient funding (Jason) Projects only start if the funding goal is met.